Anu: Children

 Many deities were regarded as Anu's descendants, and he could be called "the father of the great gods."
 It has been argued that Anu's primary role in the Sumerian pantheon was as an ancestor figure, and that the term Anunna (also Anunnaki, Anunna-anna), which referred to various Mesopotamian deities collectively, means "offspring of Anu" and designates specific gods as particularly prominent.

 Ishkur (Adad), the weather god, was consistently regarded as a son of Anu.
 While some literary texts may refer to Enlil as his father instead, this view was less common and is no longer attested in any sources later than the Old Babylonian period.
 The only source to directly name his mother places Urash in this role.
 Another god frequently regarded as Anu's son was Enki.
 Nammu was the mother of Enki in the local tradition of Eridu and in the myth Enki and Ninmah, but a hymn from the reign of Ishme-Dagan confirms that a tradition in which his mother was Urash instead also existed.
 In texts dedicated to Ishkur, he and Enki could be referred to as twins, but no analogous epithet can be found in compositions which focus on the latter god, according to Daniel Schwmer because due to his higher rank in the pantheon he would not benefit from being called the brother of a comparatively lower ranked deity.

 Enlil could be called a son of Anu, as already attested in an inscription of Lugalzagesi.
 Xianhua Wang proposes that this development was meant to reconcile a northern tradition, in which the king of the gods was Enlil, with a southern one, where the same role was played by Anu, though even in the south Lagash seemingly belonged to this proposed Enlil tradition.
 Another source which presents Enlil as Anu's son is the myth Enki and the World Order, which also specifies that he was the older brother of Enki.
 However, Enlil's parentage was variable.
 The tradition in which his ancestors were the so-called Enki-Ninki deities is now considered conventional by Assyriologists, though materials pertaining to it are difficult to interpret.
-Enki, the ancestor of Enlil, is not to be confused with the god Enki, as indicated by different spelling of their names in cuneiform.
+Enki, the ancestor of Enlil, is not to be confused with the god Enki, as indicated by the different spelling of their names in cuneiform.
 In yet another tradition, Enlil's father was Lugaldukuga, but the texts placing him in this role are relatively late.
 It is first attested in the god list An = Anum, most likely composed in the Kassite period.